-This Code does however not apply for Providers who have access to systems, premises or certain investment-related information.
+This Code does not however apply for Providers who have access to systems, premises or certain investment related information.
 A separate Conduct of Business Code applies for such Providers.

 Additional requirements apply where set out in the contract with the relevant Provider.

 Providers are in their performance of services expected to:

 - Meet the expectations set out in this Code.

 - Safeguard Norges Bank’s reputation through a high level of ethical awareness and integrity.